Memorial Service Ideas

 Traditionally, a memorial service is designed to honor and pay tribute to a loved one's life.
 A memorial service can be arranged by anyone, but usually close family members or friends arrange the service.

 Memorial services may take place in a church, synagogue, chapel, or another place of worship.
-There are several reasons people may choose a less traditional approach to a memorial service such as holding the service at different styles of venues.
+There are several reasons people may choose a less traditional approach to a memorial service ideas such as holding the service at different styles of venues.
 For example, this might include a memorial service being held in a bowling alley if the deceased enjoyed bowling.
 A memorial service can be held many days or even weeks after the person’s death for the convenience of those who plan to attend.

 Unlike at a funeral, the body is not present during the memorial service.
 Instead, a framed photograph of the deceased or an urn will normally be the focal point of the ceremony.